You've got the enthusiasm. You've got the dream. The budget?

 Big money for big joy: That's one way to describe a full kitchen reno.

-Homeowners in the RIR survey scored it a perfect 10 for the amount of joy it brings to their lives.
+Homeowners in the RIR survey scored it a 9.8 out of 10 for the amount of joy it brings to their lives.
 (Which makes sense, since we spend so much time there.)

-And if you need an excuse, er, reason, to get cooking on a renovation, consider this: You could recoup $40,000, so you're basically getting a $65,000 kitchen for a mere $15,000 — plus years of enjoyment.
+And if you need an excuse, er, reason, to get cooking on a renovation, consider this: You could recoup $60,000, so you're basically getting an $80,000 kitchen for a mere $20,000 — plus years of enjoyment.

 To keep from busting your budget (most homeowners do), spend at least six months deciding what you really want so you're less likely to create costly changes along the way.
 Work added on after the contract is signed bumps up homeowners' budgets by an average of 10%.